ThomasBrazier/PiSlice/README.md

 Data:
 * Genomic data (i.e. DNA sequences) as a fasta file
 * Polymorphism data (i.e. SNPs), as a vcf file
-* Annotation data, as a gff file
+* Annotation data, as a gff3 file, ncbi annotation format for parsing attributes

 Query:
 * a csv file with coordinates of genomic windows (chromosome, start, end)